nathanleiby/leibyfamily/README.md

 Here is his [personal page](http://www.nicholasleiby.com).

-**Nathan Leiby** is a sophomore at Harvard currently studying everything from music theory to health policy.
+**Nathan Leiby** is a software engineer at Clever, an K-12 education company based in San Francisco.

 Here is his [personal page](http://www.nathanleiby.com).